Heute: |

 Coco Gauff calls on social media platforms to tackle abuse

-After women's professional tennis organizers the WTA detailed abuse against nearly 500 female players, French Open champion Coco Gauff says more action needs to be taken against online abusers.
+After the Women's Tennis Association detailed abuse against nearly 500 female players, French Open champion Coco Gauff says more action needs to be taken against online abusers.

 -